What Are The Kapha Characteristics?

 - Meats and fish like beef, duck, lamb, pork, salmon, seafood and tuna.

 Bear in mind sweet flavours unbalance Kapha types and can cause lethargy and weight gain as well create excess mucus which can lead to colds.
 Raw honey, used sparingly, is the only exception to this.
+Learn more about the many uses of honey.

 When Is The Best Time For A Kapha Dosha To Eat?